16point7/tetris/README.md

   mask >>>= 4;
 }
 ```
-Checking if a row is filled or empty is also simple.
+Checking if a row is filled or empty is simple.
 ```javascript
 if (board[j] == 4095)   // filled
 if (board[j] == 2049)   // empty
 ```
-Game is rendered by 3 <code>canvas</code> layers.
-Only the layer that has changed is re-rendered.
+Game graphics are represented by 3 <code>canvas</code> layers.
+To eliminate unecesary painting, only the layer that has changed is re-rendered.
 * layer 1: board and grid lines
 * layer 2: active piece
 * layer 3: frozen pieces and next piece

 Pieces are made "fair" by drawing from a grab-bag.
-This guarantees that every piece will be drawn at least once every 7 times (assuming piece frequency is 1).
-Piece frequency is 2 by defeault and can be configured.
+This guarantees that every piece will be drawn at least once every 7 times (assuming piece frequency is set to 1).
+By default, piece frequency is set to 2, but it can be adjusted in the configuration.
 See <code>RandomSack</code> for implementation details.

 ## v2.0 Roadmap